 Have you ever thought about taking on a service project as a family?
-With the Thanksgiving holiday approaching, it’s a great time to engage the kids in learning about the needs of others.
 There are plenty of Austin families in need of help on a day-to-day basis — families struggling to find food or shelter, elderly Austinites in need of meal deliveries, animals in need of comfort in local shelters, parks and trails in need of maintenance and beautification.

 Getting the children involved in service projects at a young age helps them understand the needs of our community, builds empathy for others and gives them the realization that they have the power to make a difference.
 Volunteering with your kids also provides you with an amazingly satisfying way to spend some quality time together.

 Anytime Opportunities to Volunteer with Kids in Austin:

 Little Helping Hands was create to make volunteering easier for families in Austin and to inspire lifelong volunteerism in children.
 When you visit the Little Helping Hands website, you’ll find an online activity calendar that offers different ways families can give back to the community.
 You may find opportunities listed such as preparing meals for Ronald McDonald house, packing toiletry kits for SafePlace, crafting decorations to hang in the emergency room at Dell Children’s Hospital, helping load trucks for Mobile Loaves & Fishes to deliver meals to homeless families.

 One thing to note about Little Helping Hands, is that is its extremely popular (with great reason!), so activities fill up very quickly with eager volunteers.
 It’s best to sign up for their email list so you can be notified first about open volunteer spots.
 Although, if you see something you’d love to do that is already full, you can sign up to be on a wait list if someone should have to cancel.
 Overall, Little Helping Hands is a great way to start and get a wide variety of experiences geared towards kids.